 While that verse could be translated that the money was brought as a record of the children of Israel, there are other places in Scripture with the wording of God remembering His people.
-So what is happening when He remembers?
+So, what is happening when God remembers?

 Sin strains everything.
 It breaks our fellowship with a holy God.
 In compassion, God wants us back.
 In mercy, He makes a way for forgiveness and the washing clean.

 We come to Him, looking at our toes, confessing our sin, and He forgives and lifts our heads, and smiles.
 The old is gone.
 He sees the perfect in you.